Garnet High School

 Garnet High School, also known as Garnet Career Center and Garnet Adult Education Center, is a historic African-American high school in Charleston, West Virginia.
 The school was established when "twelve African-American students in Kanawha County passed an entrance examination for high school level course work."
-It was named after Henry Highland Garnet, who was a former slave that became the United States’ ambassador to Liberia.
+It was named after Henry Highland Garnet, a former slave who became the United States' ambassador to Liberia.
 It is a three-story, brick structure, constructed in 1928-29 from the plans of the prestigious Charleston architectural firm of Warne, Tucker, Silling and Hutchison, and dedicated December 2 to 4, 1929.
 The façade features a limestone-arched entrance containing two sets of double doors, transom light, and a limestone tympanum.
 Garnet was one of three high schools in the Kanawha Valley built for African-American students.
 It closed as a high school in 1956, following integration of the public schools, but has been used as a public resource building since that time.

 It was listed on the National Register of Historic Places in 1990.

+Alumni

+Singer, musical performer and Dot Records recording artist Rita Moss graduated in 1936.
+At her convocation she played Mendelssohn's "War March of The Priests" on piano.

+Oscar Holmes (1916–2001) graduated from this school and became the first African-American Naval Aviator and air traffic controller.